Tedonze/Adversarial_Attacks_NLP/README.md

 Then we compute each metrics to evaluate ODD detection

-To test different scenario we provide at the top of our notebook a config file as global variable
+NB: We didn't have a lot ressource to properly train our model To test different scenario we provide at the top of our notebook a config file as global variable
 ###### Global Variable
 PRE_TRAINED_MODEL_NAME = 'bert-base-cased' #'robbert-base-cased'